visionsofparadise/bufferfy/README.md

 Creates a codec for one of many types of value.
 Each codec type has a match method that returns true if the input value type matches the codec's type.
 The union codec iterates through codecs until a codec matches and then uses that codec.
 Some examples of when the union codec can be useful are:

 - Optional or nullable values.
-- Versioned types, matching against a property that has a constant version value.
 - Overloaded values.

 Serializes to ```[CODEC_INDEX][VALUE]```